fuse-box/fuse-box/docs/development/development-server.md

 ```

 ```
-To avoid problems with HMR settings (bellow) set your development server config before you define further bundle configuration
+To avoid problems with HMR settings (below) set your development server config before you define further bundle configuration
 ```

 ## Served root